y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

 - <time>Oct 27, 2022</time> Continued with the Time Calculator Project.
+Writing down my logic really helped, really close now (just need to fix the AM/PM and -12 logic for 24-hour format).

 - <time>Oct 26, 2022</time> "Continued" with the Time Calculator Project.